-It remains to be seen whether IST group could have constructed the property on its own, marketed and leased it without being associated with other large real estate developer groups like Unitech.
+It remains to be seen whether the IST group could have constructed the property on its own, marketed and leased it without being associated with other large real estate developer groups like Unitech.

-If these newly bought properties are at land stage, then it remains to be seen, whether the management would be able to find another partner who could develop these properties.
+If these newly bought properties are at the land stage, then it remains to be seen, whether the management would be able to find another partner who could develop these properties.
 However, if these newly bought properties are nearing completion/completed buildings, then it remains to be seen whether the IST group would be able to find lessees/buyers for the commercial spaces in these buildings.

 An investor may see a sample of the marketing attempts of a lease transaction by the IST group by visiting the website of the IST group.

 Following the above “For Lease” link leads an investor to know that IST group is out in the market to lease out 66,443 sq. ft. space in IST House in Sector 44, Gurgaon.
 It is not clear since how many days the group has been out in the market looking for the leasing of this property as it could not be ascertained since how many days this link has been live.
-However, if I see this link and the pdf document attached at the link as an attempt to market a space in a good locality in Gurgaon, then I find a lot of scope of improvement in the marketing effort by the IST group.
+However, if I see this link and the pdf document attached at the link as an attempt to market space in a good locality in Gurgaon, then I find a lot of scope of improvement in the marketing effort by the IST group.

 Additional aspects and annual report analysis of IST Ltd:

-On assessment of the IST group apart from its business segments, an investor would notice quite a few other pertinent points:
+On the assessment of the IST group apart from its business segments, an investor would notice quite a few other pertinent points:

 1) The group has invested ₹23.8 cr. in IST Steel & Power Ltd since at least last 7 years, however, the investment is yet to create any significant return to investors.

-2) The group has invested funds (₹8 cr) in related parties: Vinayakinfra Developers Private Ltd and IST Softech Private Ltd. There is no information in the annual report or in the public domain, which can lead any investor to assess whether these companies have any operating business and if the money can be safely returned.
-Moreover, as per the related party section of FY2016 annual report, these investments are earning an interest of about ₹63 lac, which amounts to 7.75% of return.
+2) The group has invested funds (₹8 cr) in related parties: Vinayakinfra Developers Private Ltd and IST Softech Private Ltd. There is no information in the annual report or in the public domain, which can lead an investor to assess whether these companies have any operating business and if the money can be safely returned.
+Moreover, as per the related party section of FY2016 annual report, these investments are earning an interest of about ₹63 lac, which amounts to 7.75% of the return.

 The rate of interest of 7.75% being charged from related parties is low because as per FY2016 annual report IST Ltd has taken a loan of ₹12.5 cr. from an NBFC at 9.50%.